GaryOcean428/Burt/README.md

    - Chat models and embedding models can be executed locally via Ollama and HuggingFace or via API as well.

 2. **Choose your chat, utility and embeddings model:**
-   - In the `main.py` file, at the start of the `chat()` function, you can see how the chat model and embedding model are set.
+   - In the `app/config.py` file, you can configure the chat model and embedding model settings.
    - You can choose between online models (OpenAI, Anthropic, Groq) or offline (Ollama, HuggingFace) for both.

 3. **Run Docker (Optional):**